Cyfrin/Updraft/courses/security/3-first-audit/15-description/+page.md

 The impact is fairly self-evident, but to articulate it:

 ```
-**Impact:** Anyone is able to read the private password, severly breaking the functionality of the protocol.
+**Impact:** Anyone is able to read the private password, severely breaking the functionality of the protocol.
 ```

 Putting things together, our report so far should look like this